AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. In the **Contoso.Apps.FunctionApp.ChangeFeed** project, open the **FuncChangeFeed.cs** file

 1. Take a moment to review the function signature.
-Notice how it is trigger based on a Cosmos DB collection
+Notice how it is trigger based on a Cosmos DB container

-1. Find the todo task #6 and complete it with the following:
+1. Find the TODO task #6 and complete it with the following:

 ```csharp
 CallLogicApp(events);